-The framer on each channel operates in one of three different modes, as selected by the RFMODE input.
-In addition, the framer itself may be enabled or disabled through the RFEN input.
-When RFEN = LOW, the framers in both receive paths are disabled, and no combination of bits in a received data stream will alter the character boundaries.
-When RFEN = HIGH, the framer selected by RFMODE is enabled on both channels
+The Framer on each channel operates in one of three different modes, as selected by the RFMODE input.
+In addition, the Framer itself may be enabled or disabled through the RFEN input.
+When RFEN = LOW, the framers in all four receive paths are disabled, and no combination of bits in a received data stream will alter the character boundaries.
+When RFEN = HIGH, the Framer selected by RFMODE is enabled on all four channels.

-When RFMODE = LOW, the low-latency framer is selected.
-This framer operates by stretching the recovered character clock until it aligns with the received character boundaries.
-In this mode the framer starts its alignment process on the first detection of the selected framing character.
+When RFMODE = LOW, the Low-Latency Framer is selected^[16].
+This Framer operates by stretching the recovered character clock until it aligns with the received character boundaries.
+In this mode, the Framer starts its alignment process on the first detection of the selected framing character.
 To reduce the impact on external circuits that make use of a recovered clock, the clock period is not stretched by more than two bit-periods in any one clock cycle.
-When operated in with a character-rate output clock (RXRATE = LOW), the output of properly framed characters may be delayed by up to nine character-clock cycles from the detection of the selected framing character.
-When operated with a half-character-rate output clock (RXRATE = HIGH), the output of properly framed characters may be delayed by up to 14 character-clock cycles from the detection of the selected framing character.
-[15]
+When operated with a character-rate output clock (RXRATE = LOW), the output of properly framed characters may be delayed by up to nine character-clock cycles from the detection of the selected framing character.
+When operated with a half-character-rate output clock (RXRATE = HIGH), the output of properly framed characters may be delayed by up to fourteen character-clock cycles from the detection of the selected framing character.

-When RFMODE is MID (open) the Cypress-mode multi-byte framer is selected.
-The required detection of multiple framing characters makes the associated link much more robust to incorrect framing due to aliased SYNC characters in the data stream.
-In this mode, the framer does not adjust the character clock boundary, but instead aligns the character to the already recovered character clock.
-This ensures that the recovered clock will not contain any significant phase changes or hops during normal operation or framing, and allows the recovered clock to be replicated and distributed to other external circuits or components using PLL-based clock distribution elements.
-In this framing mode the character boundaries are only adjusted if the selected framing character is detected at least Notes:

-twice within a span of 50 bits, with both instances on identical 10-bit character boundaries.
+When RFMODE = MID (open), the Cypress-mode Multi-Byte Framer is selected.
+The required detection of multiple framing characters makes the associated link much more robust to incorrect framing due to aliased framing characters in the data stream.
+In this mode, the Framer does not adjust the character clock boundary, but instead aligns the character to the already recovered character clock.
+This ensures that the recovered clock does not contain any significant phase changes or hops during normal operation or framing, and allows the recovered clock to be replicated and distributed to other external circuits or components using PLL-based clock distribution elements.
+In this framing mode, the character boundaries are only adjusted if the selected framing character is detected at least twice within a span of 50 bits, with both instances on identical 10-bit character boundaries.